slatedocs/slate/source/includes/harvest/_applications.md

 }
 ```

-Converts a prospect application to a a candidate on a job.
+Converts a prospect application to a candidate on a job.
 If a non-prospect application is provided, an error will be returned.

 ### HTTP Request